HydrologyFrankfurt/ReWaterGAP/docs/api_docs/vertical_water_balance/canopy.rst

     {S_c}_{,max} = m_c \times L

 where :math:`m_c` is `0.3 mm` [2]_, and :math:`L [-]` is the oneside leaf area index. :math:`L` is a function of daily temperature and precipitation and is limited to minimum or maximum values.
-Maximum :math:`L` values per land cover class (Table C1) [1]_, whereas minimum :math:`L` values are calculated as:
+Maximum :math:`L` values per land cover class (Table C1 in Müller Schmied et al. 2021) [1]_, whereas minimum :math:`L` values are calculated as:

 .. math::